smarthomej/addons/bundles/org.smarthomej.binding.tr064/README.md

 The `fritzbox` things can create configuration backups of the Fritz!Box.
 The default configuration of the Fritz!Boxes require 2-factor-authentication for creating backups.
 To use the rule-action you have to disable this (but beware: depending on your configuration this might be a security issue).
+The setting can be found under "System -> FRITZ!Box Users -> Login to the Home Network -> Confirm".

 When executed, the action requests a backup file with the given password in the configured path.
 The backup file is names as `ThingFriendlyName dd.mm.yyyy HHMM.export` (e.g. `My FritzBox 18.06.2021 1720.export`).